Jonathan, From Argentina, Business English Trainer and Materials Developer in BrazilBy Krzl Light Nuñes

 Regarding the projects, they came from different sources.
 I have some contacts on LinkedIn who wrote me proposing ideas to work together.
 But the projects I’m currently involved in mainly come from my personal network, as I’m more of a face-to-face person.
 I love to learn from other people’s experiences and professional skills.
 This means I actively show interest in others and have frequent conversations with colleagues and other professionals, asking them many questions.
 This creates the right setting for me to be able to collaborate on different projects.

-Which companies do you work for?
+What companies do you work for?

 I’m currently working for the European company Learnlight, teaching English online, a local Argentinian company called Pensaris, giving webinars and online workshops, another from Europe called M2i, which is currently in a Latin America expansion project, and Fundación Telefónica Movistar, where I do a few tutorials.